jina-ai/inference-client/docs/performing_tasks/index.md

 Each method takes different types of input and returns different types of output.
 The following sections provide details on how to use each method.

+Before started, make sure you have learned the [getting started](../getting_started) guide.

 :::::{grid} 2
 :gutter: 3